artomich/icq-bot-node/README.md

 const bot = new ICQLife(TOKEN);
   </code>
 </pre>
 <p>ICQLife constructor gets only one argument - secret bot token.
-At once it run <b>checking</b> - you'l see in console this yellow-font message:</p>
+At once it runs <b>checking</b> - you'll see in console this yellow-font message:</p>
 <pre><code>Checking and finding information about this bot (<i>/there will be token/</i>)...</code></pre>
 <p>If checking will be succesfull, console write green-font (what is surprisingly, german) message.
 Else, it wil be red-font message with error description, like:</p>
 <pre><code>Bot checking error: Error response from ICQ.
 Description: invalid token.
 Token: (<i>/there will be your invalid token/</i>)</code></pre>